Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 ## Technical Gap

 During initial network bootstrapping, a client device acquires only basic IP parameters via standard DHCP and cannot perceive the LLM capabilities of the upstream controller.
-Existing DHCP options cannot encapsulate runtime computational and intelligence capabilities (such as model presence, scale, or operational costs).
+Existing DHCP options cannot encapsulate runtime computational and intelligence capabilities, such as model presence, scale, or operational costs.

-## Control-Plane Performance Bottlenecks

 Without early-stage capability awareness, client devices blindly establish full protocol sessions (such as TLS, NETCONF, or MCP) with the controller.
 If the selected controller lacks the required LLM capability status, model scale, or budget alignment necessary for specific local tasks, the session must be torn down and renegotiated with an alternative controller.
 This blind interconnectivity wastes network bandwidth and introduces severe control-plane setup latency.

 # Protocol Flow

-When implementing the Option 43 extension pathway, the client parses the sub-option fields sequentially through pointer iterations (e.g., utilizing while or for loops based on sub-option lengths).
-The sequence below illustrates the programmatic exchange and data extraction boundary:
+There are two viable implementation methods to carry the required LLM metadata parameters within the protocol payload: a standalone new DHCP Option or a sub-option extension embedded within the existing Vendor-Specific Information Option (Option 43).
+The sequence below illustrates the interaction and extraction procedure:

 ~~~~
 Client Device                                                 DHCP Server